inseokhwang/TwitchBotAPI/README.md

 Todo
 -------------------------------

-1. Have a proper map for key inputs (Inseok)
+1. Write a parser for settings.txt (Inseok)
-2. Write a parser for settings.txt
+2. Other possible features